adamhirzalla/cli_math_game/README.md

 ```
 What public methods will be defined on them?
 -> Player:
-  ask (to ask the player a new question),
+  ask_and_lost? (ask the player a new question and return back whether player has lost or not),
-  lost? (checks if player has lost),
+  lost? (checks if player has lost -> can be skipped),
 -> Question:
   to_s (to output the question in string format) - override
   check? (to check whether user's answer is correct)